polarbeargo/Microsoft-Scholarship-Foundation-Course-Nanodegree-Program-50DaysOfUdacity/README.md

 Identify melanoma in lesion images](https://www.kaggle.com/c/siim-isic-melanoma-classification)
    * [Petals to the Metal: Flower Classification on TPU Getting Started with TPUs on Kaggle!](https://www.kaggle.com/c/tpu-getting-started)
-* Participate, enjoy and imerse myself in the time with Sir David J Malan and Brian Yu's lecture about What is cloud computing on zoom.
+* Participate, enjoy and immerse myself in the time with Sir David J Malan and Brian Yu's lecture about What is cloud computing on zoom.
 * Catch up the reading, writing quiz and lab of [Architecting with Google Kubernetes Engine: Production by Google Cloud](https://www.coursera.org/learn/deploying-secure-kubernetes-containers-in-production).